-Simultaneous translation apps, English to Brazil Translation – Portuguese; advantages and disadvantages
+Simultaneous translation apps English to Brazilian Portuguese; advantages and disadvantages (pros and cons)

 The usage of apps for simultaneous or consecutive translation has advantages and disadvantages according to your needs and according to how you are going to use it.
 Do not think that translation apps are a good alternative for all occasions.
 You will understand this better after you read our article below.

 In order to save money or perhaps trying to be practical, which does not always turn out this way, some event planners think of using apps for simultaneous translation, apps that may end up compromising the quality and efficiency of the translation process in real time.
 This is definitely not a good option.

 Apps that do simultaneous translation do not have what we call deep or emotional intelligence; an app will never understand a joke, a double meaning or synonymous words.
 For example, a chip may be a mobile phone chip or a French fry, in English.
 If you order a chip, the app will never know if you want a new chip for your cell phone or if you want to eat French fries!